-12 Lead ECG is an important medical test that allows your doctor to analyze the electrical activity of your heart.
-A 12 Lead ECG is performed to check for a variety of conditions and requires 10 electrodes (two are in pairs) to be attached to your body.
+A 12-lead electrocardiogram ECG is an essential medical test that allows your doctor to analyse the electrical activity of your heart.
+It is performed to check for various conditions and requires 10 electrodes (two are in pairs) to be attached to your body.
 Once in place, the doctor can run the test and will have your results within 24 hours.
+This standard 12-lead ECG is critical in diagnosing and monitoring cardiac conditions by providing a complex view of the heart, including atrial and ventricular activity.
 For the 12 Lead ECG test, electrode placement is crucial to the accuracy of the readings.

-Whilst the 12 Lead ECG test only takes around 15 minutes to complete, an ECG Holter test can be performed over much longer periods of time.
+Whilst the 12 Lead ECG test only takes around 15 minutes, an ECG Holter test can be performed over much longer periods.
+The standard 12-lead provides detailed information about the heart's electrical activity through chest leads and limb leads.
 If your doctor needs a more comprehensive reading, they may opt for an ECG Holter test instead.

 The 12 Lead ECG test is set up to collect readings from the optimum areas of your body.
-Should the electrodes be placed incorrectly, whether just slightly off or in a completely different area, the readings may not be as reliable.
-For your doctor to offer an accurate diagnosis, the electrodes must be placed correctly for a specified amount of time.
+The readings may not be as reliable if the electrodes are placed incorrectly, whether just slightly off or in a completely different area.

 To conduct a 12 Lead ECG test, your doctor will use three types of leads: